EENI Global Business School.

 This online educational program is aimed mainly at those companies and international trade professionals who wish to do business in the countries of the Buddhist Economic Area, markets where the influence of Buddhism is fundamental.
 In general, the knowledge of Buddhism and its influence on business is very unknown, being necessary therefore to know the pillars of Buddhism.

-Related Doctorates, Masters and Courses taught by EENI Global Business School:
+Related Doctorate, Masters and Courses taught by EENI Global Business School:

-2. Doctorate (DIB): Ethics, Religions & International Business, Asian Business;
+2. Doctorate (DIB): Ethics, Religions & International Business

 Knowing the profiles of His Holiness Dalai Lama or the Nobel Peace Prize Aung San Suu Kyi will help to better understand the Buddhist teachings: nonviolence (Ahimsa), Nirvana, Arhant / Bodhisattva, the four noble truths, the noble eightfold path or the so-called Five Precepts that make up the pillars of the Buddhist ethics.